Geospatial and urban data science journals

-Why some journals in the list have no IF and/or SJR?
+Why do some journals in the list have no IF and/or SJR?

 Some journals, such as the Open Geospatial Data, Software and Standards, are not indexed (yet), even though they publish high-quality work and are managed by a reputable publisher and editorial board.
-This void is normal for new journals because it may take several years before a journal is indexed.
-I believe that it is just a matter of time when these particular journals become indexed.
+This void is common for new journals because it may take several years before a journal becomes indexed.

 In both JCR and SJR a journal can be assigned to multiple subject areas.
-For example, CEUS is part of four subdisciplines: Ecological Modeling, Environmental Science (miscellaneous), Geography, Planning and Development, and Urban Studies.
+For example, in SJR, CEUS is part of four subdisciplines: Ecological Modeling, Environmental Science (miscellaneous), Geography, Planning and Development, and Urban Studies.
 A journal will have a different ranking in each subdiscipline it is part of.
-SJR takes the best ranking.
+SJR takes the best ranking for the overall score.
 However, I noticed that a Q1 journal would usually be Q1 in all subdisciplines it is part of.

 What about ranks from IF/JCR?